jakob-fyi/ng-adv/labs/lab-11/readme.md

 };
 ```

-The environments vars will be produced by two files located in the assets folder:
+The container environments variables that you will provide will be processed by two files located in the assets folder:

 env.js: